JordanMillett/Crux/CruxDocs/docs/graphics-flow.md

-# Graphics Pipeline
+# Graphics Flow

-Use the graphic below to understand the graphics pipeline.
+The graphic below shows how the initialization of a new graphics object.
 Most things revolve around [the Graphics Cache](xref:Crux.Graphics.GraphicsCache)

 ```mermaid